iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

 .. warning::
     If you do not replace the standard PX4 fork with our fork, none of the future steps will be possible.
 Make sure you properly replace ``git clone https://github.com/PX4/PX4-Autopilot.git --recursive`` with ``git clone https://github.com/iq-motion-control/PX4-Autopilot --recursive`` as mentioned above.

-Once the toolchain is installed navigate into the top level PX4-Autopilot directory and add the remote original PX4 remote repository:
+Once the toolchain is installed navigate into the top level PX4-Autopilot directory and add the remote original PX4 remote repository as instructed by the `PX4 Git documentation <https://docs.px4.io/main/en/contribute/git_examples.html>`_:

 .. code-block:: bash

     git remote add upstream git@github.com:PX4/PX4-Autopilot.git
     git fetch upstream

 This should result in tags being added to the local repository.
 Once this is done you should be able to build PX4.
-These steps are from the `PX4 Git documentation <https://docs.px4.io/main/en/contribute/git_examples.html>`_.
 If the tags are not added then the compilation will fail.

 .. once we are in px4, this whole section can be replaced with install px4 toolchain as described by them

 Setting Up PX4 for IQUART and Building
 ======================================

 Once the toolchain is set up, you must change the settings for your board to turn on Vertiq IQUART integrations.
 To do this, enter your PX4 directory and use the command below, but replace ``<your-flight-control-board>`` with your flight control board's name.
-Additionally a command with the example board we are using is shown below for reference.

 .. code-block:: bash

     make <your-flight-control-board> boardconfig

+For this example, we are building for the px4_fmu-v6c so we run the command below.

 .. code-block:: bash